Luming-L/NGG/L1_Sequencing.md

 High repetitiveness due to transposable elements, extreme genome sizes (loblolly pine, Norway spruce) and the polyploid nature of some plants.

+long-read sequencing [13, 14, 15] and long-range scaffolding methods such as optical mapping [16], chromosome conformation capture [17], and DNA dilution-based technologies [18, 19] were introduced to overcome the weaknesses of short-read assemblies and ultimately to enable the assembly of entire chromosomes [20••].
+In this review, we focus on current and emerging third generation genomic technologies and their application for plant genome assembly particularly focusing on those, which are broadly available.

 >[all plant genomes](https://www.plabipd.de/plant_genomes_pa.ep)